Create a more personalised CX with Eloqua web visit tracking.

 How do you know the Eloqua tracking script is active on your website?

 If you’re an Eloqua Administrator, you will know this.
-However, if you’re an Eloqua user with head office on the other side of the planet and you’re just one of hundreds of users, there’s a couple of ways to get a quick answer.
+However, if you’re an Eloqua user with head office on the other side of the planet and you’re just one of hundreds of users, there are a couple of ways to get a quick answer.

 The second way to check to see if your website has the Eloqua tracking script installed would be to create a quick Segment.

-Using the Visited Website filter and then applying a time frame e.g. the past 30 days, you should see a list of contacts who meet the criteria.
-If you don’t i.e. the result is zero people in your Segment, the tracking script is not active.
+Use the Visited Website filter (Step 1 & 2) and then find your home page (step 3) followed by setting the filters (step 4) to “at least 1 time” and the recency filter to “within the last 1 day“, you should see a list of contacts who meet the criteria from the VIEW CONTACTS button.
+If you don’t i.e. the result is zero people in your Segment, the tracking script is not active or you’ve not selected at least in step 4.

-TIP: When you search for a specific URL e.g. your home page, you want to search using the full URL – http://yourdomain.com.au If you simply search for “yourdomain.com.au” you won’t find anything.
+TIP: When you search for a specific URL e.g. your home page, it’s more efficient to search using the full URL – https://www.yourdomain.com.au If you simply search for “yourdomain.com.au” you may see legacy pages e.g. non-secure URL’s http:// instead of https://.
+I generally go to our website, locate the page I’m looking for and then copy and paste the URL from the CMS into the Segment filter.

 What to do if you realise the Eloqua tracking script is not installed